anasmohammad611/storeManagementSoftware/README.md

 clone the project and run the command python3 main.py

-Do not for get to set the proper path for database.
+Do not forget to set the proper path for database.